 Flexible Working Policy

 It is a misconception that flexible working is only available for staff with childcare or other caring responsibilities.
 The University Flexible Working Policy applies to all staff, regardless of length of service, grade, or personal circumstances.
-The University recognise that a good work:life balance is important for everybody.
-Find more details here.
+The University recognises that a good work-life balance is important for everybody.

 Founded by Stephanie Phillips – “Being childless not by choice is the taboo subject of an unrecognised minority.
 World Childless Week is there to raise awareness, find support, build friendships and to find the confidence to speak out and celebrate their uniqueness.
 The gap that exists between parents and the childless community needs to be bridged and our grief needs to be recognised and respected.”

 Gateway Women is an Online forum for women who are involuntarily childless – for any reason at all.